-This past year has been like no other – so the big interior design trends for 2021 might not be at all what you think.
-After a very strange year, the way we live is flip flopping.
+This past year has been like no other – so the big interior design trends might not be at all what you think!
+The way we lived has flip flopped.
 Our lifestyles did a 180 that translated into how we live in our homes.

-I am sharing my 2021 interior design trend predictions, answers to your questions (is shiplap out of style?) and what I am seeing in the design world amongst bloggers and interior designers.
+I am sharing the interior design trend predictions, answers to your questions (is shiplap out of style?) and what I am seeing in the design world amongst bloggers and interior designers.

 1. Grandmillennial Style